 Tips and Notes

-Suggestions: Raw and/or mixed with other fruits; in the evergreen fruit salad; to tenderize meats (add some kiwi slices to marinades).
+Suggestions: You can use it raw and/or mixed with other fruits; in the evergreen fruit salad; to tenderize meats (add some kiwi slices to marinades).